-The Burden of Dialogue: Illuminating Some Blind Spots within Taylor's Concept of Recognition and the Way these Affect Education
+The Burden of Dialogue: Illuminating Blind Spots in Taylor’s Theory of Recognition and the Ways these Affect Education

 Keywords: multiculturalism, recognition, communitarianism, autonomy, Honneth A., Taylor C.

-Introduction—Taylor's Communitarian Argument For Multiculturalism
+Introduction: Taylor’s Communitarian Argument For Multiculturalism

-The two main justifications for multiculturalism are the communitarian argument (Taylor, 1992) and the argument from autonomy (Kymlicka 1989, 1995).
-In this article, I will concentrate on Taylor's communitarian argument and claim that although one might "naturally" deduce that Taylor's call for multicultural policy might demand, as a political implication, a policy of ghettoizing cultures (in terms of education, geography, language and so in), the opposite is the case.
-That is the assumption is that mostly we face a dominant culture vis a vis a weak one, what demands, “logically”, empowering the weak culture through allowing it to withdraw into itself, to be isolated; to focus on preserving its identity, not exposing it and not putting it to test and pressure of the dominant culture.
+Two of the main justifications for multiculturalism are the communitarian argument (Taylor, 1992) and the argument from autonomy (Kymlicka, 1989, 1995).
+In this article, I will concentrate on Charles Taylor’s communitarian argument and claim that although one might “naturally” deduce that his call for multicultural policy demands cultural ghettoization (in terms of education, geography, language, and so in), the opposite is the case.

+There is the assumption that within every society there is a dominant culture as well as a weak one, and it “logically” follows that the former empowers the latter by allowing its members to withdraw into themselves, to remain isolated and focused on preserving their identity, rather than being exposed and tested under the pressure of the dominant culture.

 This paper opposes this intuitive assumption.
-For this I will put my efforts not in discussing and arguing against Taylor's final conclusion for multiculturalism, but focus on the main justification he brings forth, that of the centrality of dialogue.
-I believe that discussing this, in what might be called the phenomenological manner, will expose why multiculturalism will carry a different character than the intuitive one pointed out above.
-I stick to the term multiculturalism though some will term my final position as an intercultural approach.
-I do so because I focus mainly on Taylor’s “The Politics of Recognition” (1992) where the term used there is ‘multiculturalism’, and also as I accept Taylor’s later position which takes interculturalism to be a sub-species of the generic term ‘multiculturalism’ (Taylor, 2012: 415).
-Not only that, interculturalism many times is understood by some as aiming at integration (Taylor, 2012: 417; Loobuyck, 2018: 225), this paper suggests an interpretation where it is understood as a middle term between isolation and integration.
+To this end, I will not discuss and argue against Taylor’s final conclusion in support of multiculturalism; instead, I will focus on the main justification he puts forward, that of the centrality of dialogue.
+I believe that discussing this in what might be called a phenomenological manner can reveal the reasons why the claims of multiculturalism contrast with the intuitive assumption evoked above.
+I will stick to the term multiculturalism, though some would describe my final position as an intercultural approach.
+I do so because I focus mainly on the article “The Politics of Recognition” (1992) where Taylor uses the term ‘multiculturalism’, and also because I accept Taylor’s later position which takes interculturalism to be a subspecies of the generic term ‘multiculturalism’ (Taylor, 2012: 415).
+Not only that, interculturalism is often (mis)understood as aiming at integration (Taylor, 2012: 417; Loobuyck, 2018: 225), but this paper suggests an interpretation that lies somewhere between isolation and integration.

 The Communitarian Justification

-In “The Politics of Recognition” (1992) Charles Taylor proposes an extrapolation of Hegel’s classic master-slave model which claims that individuals base their sense of self through dialectical relations of recognition with the other.
-As we all accept selfhood to be a major and essential ingredient of a good life, then becoming recognized becomes an existential need (Hegel 1953: 399–410; see also Kelly 1993).
-If it is an existential need then ipso facto it is part of our human dignity as “Non-recognition or misrecognition can inflict harm, can be a form of oppression, imprisoning someone in a false, distorted, and reduced mode of being” (Taylor, 1992: 25).
-And since liberalism takes dignity to be a main human right and basic norm than it makes recognition a liberal issue.
+In “The Politics of Recognition” (1992) Taylor proposes an extrapolation of Hegel’s classic master-slave model which claims that individuals base their sense of self on dialectical relations of recognition with the other.
+Since it is widely accepted that selfhood is an essential ingredient of a good life, becoming recognized must be an existential need (Hegel 1953: 399–410; see also Kelly 1993).
+If it is an existential need, then it is, ipso facto, a feature of our human dignity: “Non-recognition or misrecognition can inflict harm, can be a form of oppression, imprisoning someone in a false, distorted, and reduced mode of being” (Taylor, 1992: 25).
+And since liberalism takes dignity to be a fundamental human right and basic norm, this makes recognition a liberal principle.